Kindergarten

 Click here to access the Ontario 2026 Kindergarten Curriculum.

-The Kindergarten Flow of the Day: Single Educator Model
+The Kindergarten Flow of the Day: Double Educator Model Sample #2

 Transitions

-Within the document are ideas for activities that build and reinforce the skills measured in each of the Acadience Reading assessments.
+The document below expands on these ideas, specifically reinforcing the skills measured in the Acadience Reading assessments.
 To get started, analyze data from the reading screener, identify areas of need, and choose the activities that align.

 This resource provides ideas for integrating math during outdoor learning time.
 It includes suggestions for math lessons, activities, resources, and read-alouds.

 This slide deck and link page was shared by DSB1 educators during a Summer Symposium session.
-It provides an overview of outdoor learning ideas across the seasons with images, ideas for activities, prompts, recording learning stories, and more!
+They provide an overview of outdoor learning ideas across the seasons with images, activities, prompts, recording learning stories, and more!

 In this section, you will find resources to support outdoor exploration for various subjects and themes, but also through the four seasons as students explore the changing environment.
 Play opportunities exist along a continuum from student-directed, to guided, to educator-directed activities and strengthen the foundational skills learned in the whole-group setting.